Oakland

 Climate Mitigation Goal

-Oakland’s Energy and Climate Action Plan set a long-term community-wide greenhouse gas emissions reduction goal of 83% by 2050 compared to a 2005 baseline.
-In 2020, the city adopted a new long-term goal to achieve carbon neutrality by 2045.
+Oakland adopted a long-term goal to achieve carbon neutrality by 2045.
 The city also established interim goals of a 56% reduction by 2030.
-Based on ACEEE’s analysis of past years emissions data, ACEEE projects the city will not achieve its near-term community-wide GHG emissions reduction goal.
+Based on ACEEE’s analysis of past years emissions data, ACEEE projects the city will achieve its near-term community-wide GHG emissions reduction goal.

 The city released a 2015 greenhouse gas inventory, which includes results from all previous inventories.